When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Three tongue-related surgeries are sometimes conducted to alleviate OSA symptoms:

 In some cases, the structure of a person’s nose and nasal passage contributes to OSA symptoms.
-For example, a crooked center nasal wall (called a deviated septum), nasal growths, and excessively large bones within the nose (called turbinate hypertrophy) can all cause or exacerbate OSA.
+For example, a deviated septum, nasal growths, and excessively large bones within the nose can all cause or exacerbate OSA.
 Many nasal issues can be treated through traditional surgery or minimally invasive radiofrequency surgery.
 Studies of such surgeries have not returned high success rates, but nasal surgery may improve outcomes for other types of OSA treatments.

 Nasal surgeries sometimes performed for OSA include:

 - Rhinoplasty, which changes the shape of the nose

 - Endoscopic sinus surgery, which helps clear the sinuses

 - Nasal valve surgery, which opens up the nostrils or the internal nasal valves

 - Turbinectomy, which removes or shrinks some of the tiny bones in the nose

 Two nerve stimulation surgeries are available for people with sleep apnea.
 Hypoglossal nerve stimulation treats OSA, while transvenous phrenic nerve stimulation treats CSA.

 - Hypoglossal nerve stimulation: The hypoglossal nerve connects to the tongue.
 Electrically stimulating this nerve can cause the tongue to push forward, clearing the airway.
 In this outpatient surgery, an implant is put into the chest along with a sensor to monitor breathing and a stimulator connected to the hypoglossal nerve.
 Also referred to as upper airway stimulation, hypoglossal nerve stimulation is a newer treatment recommended for people who have moderate to severe OSA and cannot tolerate a PAP machine.